-Motorola phones, alongside Nokia phones, and certain LG phones, are champions of the budget smartphone market.
-That means if you're looking for a decent handset that won't break the bank, you're in the right place.
+When it comes to the best Motorola phones, you know you're going to get good value for money.
+Alongside Nokia phones and certain LG phones, Motorola is a champion of the budget smartphone market.
+If you're looking for a good quality handset that won't break the bank, this is the manufacturer to look at.

-But Moto’s current best phones are cheaper - the Moto Z range offers modular accessories, the Moto G line is a case study in excellent value smartphones and the Motorola One series tend to offer good update regularity and standout camera features.
+Moto’s other best phones are cheaper yet tempting.
+There's the Moto Z range which offers modular accessories, the Moto G line is a case study in excellent value smartphones, and the Motorola One series tends to offer good software update regularity and standout camera features.

-These phones aren’t up there with the best phones you can buy, but they are certainly some of the better budget and mid-range phones you can find in 2020.
+Edge models aside, these phones aren’t up there with the best phones in the world, but they are certainly some of the better budget and mid-range phones you can find in 2021.

-This list is updated regularly so you can be sure that it’s currently the definitive ranking of the excellent but often confusing world of Motorola smartphones.
+This list of the best Motorola phones is updated regularly, so you can be sure that it’s currently the definitive ranking of the excellent but often confusing world of Motorola smartphones.

 - Motorola One Zoom

 The Motorola Edge Plus is arguably the most exciting Motorola phone in years, as it’s also the first true flagship from the company in years.

 That means it’s up against the likes of the Samsung Galaxy S20 and iPhone 11 Pro, and it certainly has the specs to compete, with a high-end Snapdragon 865 chipset, a massive 12GB of RAM, and a huge 5,000mAh battery.

 Its screen is thoroughly impressive too, as it’s a 6.7-inch 1080 x 2340 OLED one with a 90Hz refresh rate and HDR10+ support, it’s also a ‘waterfall’ display, which means it’s steeply curved at the sides, giving it a striking appearance.